BronzGreen-Honest-Power/LemiTree/contributor_guide.md

 Sticking to certain conventions will allow us also to automate tasks such as proof reading, numbering, graph generation, and to create any other future software that will make everything easier.
 This will be especially important as the project grows.

 Here we will only explain how we use Markdown elements in this project.
 If you're not familiar with Markdown, we suggest [this tutorial](https://www.markdowntutorial.com/).

+### File name
+File name should describe the ***tactic*** or ***subdomain*** as clearly and concisely as possible.

+If the file name requires more than one word, separate them using underscores (it makes scripting a lot easier).
+Try not to exceed three words.

+Each ***tactic*** file has to have the ".md" extension to be properly recognised by Markdown editors in some operating systems.

+Example: Contributor_Guide.md

 ### "#" - Heading 1 - Name of the tactic
 This shall be the title of the document, i.e. the name of a specific ***tactic***.